caspiankeyes/-LLM-Adversarial-Research-Toolkit-LART-/README.md

 ## Implementation Methodology

-The LART framework follows a structured approach to adversarial testing:
+The AART framework follows a structured approach to adversarial testing:

 1. **Preparation Phase**
    - Define testing scope and objectives